RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

         - `url` - URL of the storage account
         - `container` - Name of the container, if needed
         - `filename` - Filename of the RDB file, including the .gz suffix if the file is compressed

- lets use account number rather then account name to authenticate S3 bucket , for the purpose of uniformity